What Farmhouse Style Actually Means in a Bedroom

 10. Use Open Shelving Instead of Bedside Tables

 Floating wooden shelves at bedside height — in reclaimed or light-stained wood — serve the same function as bedside tables with more farmhouse character and less floor footprint.
-Keep them deliberately sparse: a lamp, a book, a small plant.
+Keep them sparse: a lamp, a book, a small plant.

 11. Hang Linen Curtains From Ceiling Height